School-Based Mental Health Effectiveness Study

 Experimental: ParentCorps-Professional Development (PD)

 Multi-component school-based intervention that promotes early childhood mental health and development.
-Teachers and PTAs (pre-primary to 4th grade) will participate in a 3-day ParentCorps-PD training before the 1st school term.
-They will also receive 8 sessions (12 hours) of face-to-face group-based coaching during the 1st and 2nd terms.
+Teachers (pre-primary to 4th grade) will participate in a 3-day ParentCorps-PD training during the school term.
+They will also receive 8 sessions (8 hours) of face-to-face group-based coaching during after the training.
 Coaching sessions are to help teachers apply EBI strategies in their classrooms, engage families, and develop competencies.

 Experimental: ParentCorps-Professional Development (PD) + T-Wellness

 Multi-component school-based intervention that promotes early childhood mental health and development.
-Teachers and PTAs (pre-primary to 4th grade) will participate in a 3-day ParentCorps-PD training before the 1st school term.
-They will also receive 8 sessions (12 hours) of face-to-face group-based coaching during the 1st and 2nd terms.
+Teachers (pre-primary to 4th grade) will participate in a 3-day ParentCorps-PD training during the school term.
+They will also receive 8 sessions (8 hours) of face-to-face group-based coaching during after the training.
 Coaching sessions are to help teachers apply EBI strategies in their classrooms, engage families, and develop competencies.

-A brief teacher stress management psychoeducation package, adapted from EBIs including a half-day workshop for common stress management and a half-day for burnout management, and three follow-up group support sessions (3 additional monthly 1-hr wellness sessions for teachers as a group in each school, a total 15 hours of coaching).
+A brief teacher stress management psychoeducation package, adapted from EBIs including one-day workshop for common stress management and stress management, and three follow-up group support sessions (3 additional monthly 1-hr wellness sessions for teachers as a group that were integrated into the 3 of the 8 PD coaching sessions.
+A total 3 hours of coaching were included.

 No Intervention: Control